How Post Guard AI Works

 The classification result is compared against your per-mailbox

-preferences.
 For example, if you allow newsletters but block

 promotions, a message classified as NEWSLETTER stays in